 Class: Crinoidea Miller, 1821

-Crinoids are a long-lived class of invertebrates with fossil remains found from Ordovician times to the current day.
+Crinoids are a long-lived class of invertebrates, with fossil remains found from Ordovician times to the present day.
 Researchers often find fossils of these marine creatures (nicknamed sea lilies) as small disc-shaped columnals with a central hole—the lumen.
 In life, muscle tissues hold together the columnal pieces in the stalk, making them flexible and allowing the crinoid to sway.
 They filter feed by capturing microscopic food particles from the water using the arms and pinnules, which transfer the food to the calyx.

 The shape of the columnals—or the lumen—can help determine the genus, but not in a reliable way.
 All recovered columns and corresponding lumens from the Brush Creek limestone in Parks Township are circular.
 Plate specimens from the calyx, the central portion of the animal containing digestive organs, are scarce.
 In nearly all crinoid calyces, there are five basal plates where the stalk attaches, a layout similar to the arms of a starfish, another member of the Echinodermata.
 Adult animals in this phylum often have five-point radial symmetry.